South Farmingdale, New York: Fire

-The area is served by the South Farmingdale Fire Department.
-The main firehouse is located at 819 Main Street, Farmingdale, NY 11735-4140.
-A second station is at the corner of Merrits Rd and Beverly Road.
+South Farmingdale is primarily within the boundaries of (and is thus served by) the South Farmingdale Fire District.
+The district's main firehouse is located at 819 Main Street, while a second station is at the corner of Merrits Rd and Beverly Road.
+A small portion of the hamlet, meanwhile, is located within the boundaries of (and is thus served by) the North Massapequa Fire District.